Tommy Williams (serial killer): Arrest, trial and sentence

 One of the investigating officers for the Watermeyer homicide was Det.
 Inspector Fernando Luis, who was aware of Williams' connections to the 2004 Bihi murder.
-At the time, there were rumors that Williams had found the body of another child murdered decades prior, and Luis was determined to locate the case.
-He discovered that the child in question was 8-year-old Martha Botha, who was a neighbor of Williams.
+At the time, there were rumours that Williams had found the body of another child murdered decades prior, and Luis was determined to locate the case.
+He discovered that the child in question was 8-year-old Martha Botha, who was a neighbour of Williams.
 Drawing connections between the three killings - all vulnerable victims, strangled, and known friends of Williams - Luis dug further, contacting Martha's mother and looking up old archived newspapers to back up his suspicions.
 After finding all the necessary information, Luis presented it to his superiors, and not long after, Williams was put on trial for all three murders.
 This feat earned the detective praise from both Senior Superintendent Lindela Mashigo, and Professor Gerard Labuschagne, commanding officer of SAPS' investigative psychology unit and one of the country's most respected researchers on serial murder.

 At trial, it was noted by Prof. Labuschagne that if convicted, Williams would be South Africa's longest-active serial offender, spanning 21 years, but fortunately, with only three victims.
-Utilizing the evidence, Justice Steven Majiedt ruled that the accused was guilty beyond any reasonable doubt, as all of the evidence, albeit circumstantial, proved that he was behind the killings of all three victims, and two additional assaults on women.
+Utilising the evidence, Justice Steven Majiedt ruled that the accused was guilty beyond any reasonable doubt, as all of the evidence, albeit circumstantial, proved that he was behind the killings of all three victims, and two additional assaults on women.
 Now dubbed the 'City Serial Killer' by attending media, Williams was handed down two life terms with an additional 10 years, showing no remorse for his actions and inviting journalists for interviews at his cell.
 Williams later submitted an appeal to the Northern Cape High Court, but it was promptly rejected.
 His sentences are to be served concurrently, and he remains incarcerated to this day.